 This project is conceived for a continuously evolving audience, from those that grew up with Robert Stack’s Eliot Ness as a sort of folk hero‑father figure, to those who stumbled upon it late at night in endless vandalized reruns and became enamored of its mischievous charm.
 As one of the handfuls of so‑called classics from television’s reckless youth, it has the capacity to return again and again.
 While a YouTube video can quickly call up an hour of Primetime from long ago, this project will serve to replay many of the stories behind and beyond the small screen.

-While the story of The Untouchables is derived from the series itself and of events generated by its airing, it is also one of chemistry, the rare moment when every essential element‑‑timing, talent, and sheer luck‑‑combine to produce an exceptional hour of entertainment with some consistency.
-As such, this work may be considered a belated tribute (lofting a once illegal glass, so-to-speak) to the many talented and adventurous people of Desilu who, under the stewardship of the late Desi Arnaz, made names for themselves and earned a living by creating The Untouchables and numerous other programs of its era.
+While the story of The Untouchables is derived from the series itself and of events generated by its airing, it is also one of chemistry, the rare moment when every essential element — timing, talent, and sheer luck — combined to produce an exceptional hour of entertainment with some consistency.
+As such, this work may be considered a belated tribute (lofting a once illegal glass, so to speak) to the many talented and adventurous people of Desilu who, under the stewardship of the late Desi Arnaz, made names for themselves and earned a living by creating The Untouchables and numerous other programs of its era.

 Many believe The Untouchables first year remains its best, only to suffer decline following the departure of executive producer Quinn Martin.
 The point is arguable given that the series stumbled often early on as the creative team attempted to hit stride.
 This they were able to do with greater frequency during the second and third years, but there is, without question, a certain indigenous charm to the early efforts where the programs more closely resemble period theatrical features.
 To be sure, there are many fine installments in all four years, but toward the end, they become scarce.
 Only when the network insisted that The Untouchables become something it was not, did its quality falter.
 This work will examine not only its stormy success but the reasons why the final 30 installments bear little resemblance to the 90 that preceded it.

-All things considered, it is the splendid stories, the many great moments, the memorable performances and the talent of all concerned that is celebrated here.
+All things considered, it is the splendid stories, the many great moments, the memorable performances, and the talent of all concerned that are celebrated here.
 Just as the timeless Bogart‑Cagney‑Robinson gangster epics‑‑upon which this series drew much inspiration‑‑will continue to live on enjoyed by subsequent generations of viewers, so too will Desilu’s Untouchables.